 “We took samples of camel milk and shubat from farmers in six different locations in Mangystau and analysed them for organic chemical substances and heavy metals.
 We also compared our results with previous studies carried out by Kazakhstani experts,” said Dmitriy Kalmykov, director of Karaganda Regional Ecological Museum.
 “Levels of contamination, especially by polychlorinated biphenyls (PCBs) and zinc, are alarmingly high,” he added.

-Jindrich Petrlik, an expert on toxic substances and waste management from Arnika Association, the Czech Republic, explains how people can protect their health: “Farmers should prevent their animals from entering industrial sites or polluted spots and from feeding on the waste.
+Jindrich Petrlik, an expert on toxic substances and waste management from Arnika Association, in the Czech Republic, explains how people can protect their health: “Farmers should prevent their animals from entering industrial sites or polluted spots and from feeding on the waste.
 Consumers have to be very careful when buying the food and always ask for its origin.
 But the major challenge is for the state authorities: to immediately fence off polluted areas and set up the plan for the remediation of contaminated sites and the destruction of obsolete PCB oils.
 Securing funds from national and international sources can help.
 Safe clean-up and proper waste management is the only way to avoid serious health risks.
-It is also important to monitor and prevent contamination by polyaromatic hydrocarbons which were found in camel milk in high, though not dangerous concentrations,” expert says.
+It is also important to monitor and prevent contamination by polyaromatic hydrocarbons which were found in camel milk in high, though not dangerous concentrations,” the expert says.

 According to the new report, toxic pollution in Mangystau was also a reason for mass deaths of the seals in the Caspian Sea in 2000.
 More than 15,000 seals died, most of them in the Northern Caspian Sea near Kazakhstan (more than 10,000).
-A large level of contamination resulting from the continuous long-term impact of the polluted environment on the animals was identified as a cause in combination with the virus of “canine distemper”.
-Highly concentrated PCB, DDT, chlordane, HCB and some heavy metals (such as zinc) found in the bodies of dead seals influenced their fertility and other physiological functions.
+A high level of contamination resulting from the continuous long-term impact of the polluted environment on the animals was identified as a cause in combination with the virus of “canine distemper.”
+Highly concentrated PCB, DDT, chlordane, HCB, and some heavy metals (such as zinc) found in the bodies of dead seals influenced their fertility and other physiological functions.

-“Based on the experience with available technologies and the requirements of international Stockholm Convention we suggest the use of certain non-combustion technologies for the disposal of remaining PCB oils and wastes contaminated by PCBs,” Jindrich Petrlik explains the crucial steps.
+“Based on the experience with available technologies and the requirements of international Stockholm Convention, we suggest the use of certain non-combustion technologies for the disposal of remaining PCB oils and wastes contaminated by PCBs,” Jindrich Petrlik explains the crucial steps.
 The new study was financed by the European Union and Transition Promotion Programme of the Czech Republic.

 Notes for editors: